usegalaxy-eu/ansible-pulsar-util/README.md

 - producer script that sends htcondor stats to an amqp queue on the Pulsar side
 - consumer script that collects the metrics from the amqp queue on the Galaxy side, aggregates them and sends them to an InfluxDB

+Note: the consumer script needs read access to the galaxy job_conf

 ## Requirements

 No specific requirements, the role is self-contained.